 While many professionals who earn their degree in accounting will become accountants, there are other related positions that you may choose.
 These can include:

 - Budget analyst: These tax professionals assist public and private organizations to properly organize their finances.
 They may work with many types of organizations – governments, businesses and universities among them – on the best ways to organize their finances.
 They are in charge of preparing annual reports and budget proposals so that executives and potential investors can gauge the success and profits of the entity.
+See salary outlook for budget analyst.

 - Financial analyst: Provide business and financial guidance to companies that are making decisions on investments.
 They must assess the performance of stocks, bonds and many other investments.
 You can work as either a buy side or sell side analyst.
 The former develops investment strategies for firms that have money to invest.
 Sell side analysts advise financial sales personnel who market stocks, bonds and other types of investments.
+See salary outlook for financial analyst.

 - Securities, commodities, and financial services sales agent: Connect sellers and buyers in the financial markets.
 They market securities to individual investors, provide advice to companies looking for investors, and also conduct stock trades.
 These workers can include brokers, investment bankers, investment banking sales agents, financial services agents and floor brokers.
+See salary outlook for financial advisor.

 Most accountants earn their bachelor’s degree in accounting or finance.
 By getting certified in certain areas of accounting, you can improve your jobs prospects substantially.